bangalter555/Tourism-Web-page/README.md

 #### When clicking the "i" icon a card will be displayed offering very interesting information about these spots.

 #### When clicking on the "Book" button you'll be connected to different tourism companies dedicated offer tour guides and trips to these locations.
 To get more information you can contact them in the Bookings section.

+### About section

+#### In this section you'll find very important and useful information regarding international contact, different access and contact info of different international travel agencies.

+### Booking section

+#### In this section you'll find contact links to the most popular tourism companies and agencies of Salta.

+## Technology

+### This web page is mostly built with HTML, CSS and Javascript.